Alabama tourism spending on track to hit record $24 billion by end of year - NewsBreak

 Alabama tourism spending on track to hit record $24 billion by end of year

-AUBURN, Ala. — Gov. Kay Ivey announced Tuesday that Alabama is on pace to set a record in tourism spending by the end of the year.
+AUBURN, Ala. ( WIAT ) — Gov. Kay Ivey announced Tuesday that Alabama is on pace to set a record in tourism spending by the end of the year.

 During the annual Alabama Governor’s Conference on Tourism in Auburn, Ivey said since 2013, Alabama’s tourism industry has more than doubled, growing from about $11 billion to now more than $24 billion, barring any unexpected downturns.